gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-wf-10.md

 {% include note.html content="

 It is recommended to keep in line with this process if you want to reconstruct high quality point clouds and surfaces like textures or orthoimages.
-Even if it seems to be an annoying manual approach, you will soon notice that the time you have spent pays itself several times… For a automatic retrieval you may use the scripts `makeSparseCloud.py` **TODO**"
+Even if it seems to be an annoying manual approach, you will soon notice that the time you have spent pays itself several times…
-%}
+"%}

 ## Build 3D model (mesh)